 When book slides down on the desk, a frictional force acts between the book and the surface of the desk.
 The direction of the friction force on the book is opposite to the direction of its motion and acts in an upward direction.
 It is shown in the diagram below.

 5. You spill a bucket of soapy water on a marble floor accidently.
 Would it make it easier or more difficult for you to walk on the floor?
 Why?

 It is possible to walk on the floor because of the friction present between our feet and the ground.
 For walking, we push the ground in a backward direction with our feet.
 The force of friction pushes it in the forward direction and allows us to walk.
 The force of friction decreases between the ground and the feet when there is soapy water spilt on the floor.
 Hence, it becomes difficult to walk on the soapy floor.

 6. Explain why sportsmen use shoes with spikes.

 Sportsmen use shoes with spikes because of the better grip given by spikes while running.
 This is because the force of friction between the shoes and the ground increases with the help of spikes.

-Rahul has to push a box and Rashmi has to push a similar heavier box on the same floor.
+7. Iqbal has to push a lighter box and Seema has to push a similar heavier box on the same floor.
 Who will have to apply a larger force and why?

 Due to the interlocking of the irregularities on the two surfaces in contact, the force of friction arises.
-On the floor when a heavy object is placed, the interlocking of irregularities on the surface of box and floor become strong.
+On the floor when a heavy object is placed, the interlocking of irregularities on the surface of the box and floor become strong.
 This is because the two surfaces in contact are pressed harder.
-Hence, more forced is required to overcome the interlocking.
-Thus, to push the heavier box, Rashmi has to apply greater force than Rahul.
+Hence, more force is required to overcome the interlocking.
+Thus, to push the heavier box, Seema has to apply greater force than Iqbal.

-Give example to show that friction is both a friend and a foe.
+9. Give examples to show that friction is both a friend and a foe.

 a) Due to friction, we are able to walk.